View David Kegel's Obituary on LCsun-news.com and share memories

 |

 David was predeceased by his parents Walter Robb Kegel, Vera (Bansbach) Kegel; his loving cat "Little B" and dog Amber.
 David leaves behind his loving wife Darlene of 37 years, his sons Jeremy Wozniak, Conrad Kegel, and Andrew Kegel; sisters Margaret Kegel and Kathy Kegel of Santa Fe; brothers Jay Kegel (Kathy M.) of Chama, Robert Kegel of Santa Fe; nieces and nephews Tasha Andrews (Nick) of FL, Jason Kegel (Eliza) of TX, and Erin Acosta (Greg) of CO.
 Eric Kegel of Alamogordo.
-Michelle Springer (Matt) and John Ossorgin of Albuquerque and Nicholas N. Ossorgin of Santa Fe, Alexandra of Santa Fe; great nieces and nephews Elijah and Isla; Claudia and Kailea; Ava and Sawyer, Isabella, David "DJ", Thomas and Matthew; extended family member Nicholas Ossorgin Sr.
+Michelle Springer (Matt) and John Ossorgin of Albuquerque, Nicholas N. Ossorgin and Alexandra Benitez of Santa Fe; great nieces and nephews Elijah and Isla; Claudia and Kailea; Ava and Sawyer, Isabella, David "DJ", Thomas and Matthew; extended family member Nicholas Ossorgin Sr.

-In lieu of flowers, it would be greatly appreciated if donations were made in David's memory to Special Olympics New Mexico (sonm.org).
+In lieu of flowers, it would be greatly appreciated if donations were made in David's memory to our local Special Olympics New Mexico Las Cruces program.
 David was an active supporter and contributor to this wonderful organization.
-Please designate Las Cruces Adult Program, (SONM Las Cruces Adult).
-You may donate online at sonm.org, or by mail, Special Olympics, Area 3, P. O. Box 784, Las Cruces, New Mexico 88004.
+To ensure that 100% of the donations received stay in our local program, please make checks payable to SONM Las Cruces Adult Program.
+You may send checks to: Special Olympics, Area 3, Attn: Ronda Norfleet, P. O. Box 784, Las Cruces, New Mexico 88004.

 Entrusted to the care of Baca's Funeral Chapels of Las Cruces and Sunset Crematory, 527-2222 Your exclusive providers for "Veterans and Family Memorial Care."
 For online condolences logon to www.bacasfuneralchapelslascruces.com